Tips and Tricks for Autonomous Learning

 Not all learning methods are equally effective for all learners.
 As an autonomous learner, you must often first discover for yourself what strategies and resources suit you, in that you try out different options and observe how successful they are for you.
 If your memories of previous learning experiences are mostly about ineffective and de-motivating learning environments, then you might be able to get some new ideas from books and websites with instructions on how to learn effectively by yourself or even from other autonomous learners.

-How do I want to practice the individual skills?
+How do I want to practise the individual skills?

 For listening and reading comprehension, it is very effective to listen several times to interesting and authentic audio texts with their transcripts such as TedTalks , Euronews Website, or audio books with text (large range available in the Self-Access Centre).